hds/hegdenu.net/content/posts/understanding-async-await-3.md

 ### hold-mutex-guard future

-Now we're going to implement a manual future that does the same.
+We're going to manually implement a future that does the same.

 I almost didn't manage this one.